Natan19/quota-script/README.md

-# quota-script is a simple utilitary to get the value of 1 USD in BRL
+## quota-script is a simple utilitary to get the value of 1 USD in BRL
-## You can also convert from USD to BRL by passing a value as the first parameter
+#### It can also convert from USD to BRL when a value is passed as a first parameter

-### Examples:
+#### Examples:

 ```shell
 $ ./getquota.sh